-In honor of Kale Williams and his career as a social justice advocate and scholar-in-residence, CURL is leading an effort to endow the Kale Williams Scholarship Fund.
-The fund will support continued commitment by future generations of students to his work and ideals.
+In honor of Kale Williams and his career as a social justice advocate and scholar-in-residence, CURL has established the Kale Williams Scholarship Fund.
+The fund supports the continued commitment by future generations of students to his work and ideals.
 For more information, click on Mr. William's picture.LEARN MORE